 Abstract

 In recent years, dietary interventions have become a promising tool in cancer treatment, demonstrating a powerful ability to alter metabolism and mediate tumor growth, development, and therapeutic response.
-However, as the mechanisms underlying dietary therapeutics are poorly understood, they are frequently ignored as a potential line of treatment for cancer.
-In this review, we discuss the proposed mechanisms behind the anticancer effects of various diets and their development for clinical use.
-Through this work, weaim to provide researchers and clinicians in the field of oncology with a complete overview of the contemporary landscape of nutritional interventions and precision nutrition as cancer therapeutics and offer a perspective on the necessary steps that need to be taken to establish them as a standard line of treatment.
+However, as mechanisms underlying dietary therapeutics are poorly understood, they are frequently ignored as a potential line of treatment for cancer.
+Here, we discuss the proposed mechanisms behind the anticancer effects of various diets and their development for clinical use.
+This work aims to provide researchers and clinicians in the field of oncology with a complete overview of the contemporary landscape of nutritional interventions and precision nutrition as cancer therapeutics and offer a perspective on the necessary steps that need to be taken to establish them as a standard line of treatment.

-Introduction: Dietary interventions are a promising approach to cancer therapy
+Dietary interventions as a promising approach to cancer therapy